Excel Text Formula (Table of Contents)

 - TEXT() is a very simple and understandable function to use.

-- Do not forget to keep the text format in double-quotes.
-If we missed keeping in double-quotes, the formula would give the error result as #value.
+- Do not forget to keep the text format in double quotes.
+If we missed keeping in double quotes, the formula would give the error result as a #value.

-- Before convert to text using Text() Formula, we can check whether data is in text format or not by using IS TEXT() Formula.
+- Before converting to text using the Text() Formula, we can check whether the data is in text format using IS TEXT() Formula.

-- Use & symbol in between string and text Formula if you want to concatenate string and number operations.
+- Use & symbol between string and text Formula to concatenate string and number operations.

 Recommended Articles

-This has been a guide to Text Formula in Excel.
-Here we discussed How to use Text Formula in Excel along with practical examples and a downloadable excel template.
+This has been a guide to Text Formulas in Excel.
+Here we discussed How to use Text Formula in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –